 In order to differentiate between these two categories of sensors, it is first necessary to define the general characteristics that are important for their use in mobile robotics.

-Proprioceptive and Exteroceptive Sensors
+Proprioceptive and exteroceptive sensors

 However, this rule is not a general truth but may also depend on the use of the sensor.

-Exteroceptive and proprioceptive sensors in practice
+The exteroceptive and proprioceptive sensors in practice

 Example of IMU

-Exteroceptive and proprioceptive sensors at INNOWTECH
+External and proprioceptive sensors at INNOWTECH